 “Please sit with your sister, Pax.
 It won’t be too much longer now until you can play again,” Mother said after she set him to his feet.
 Pax obeyed.
 He was a good boy, really.
 When he was safely on the couch and gazing out the window, the children’s mother disappeared back into the kitchen to finish making lunch.

 Dolly looked back out the window, and wondered what kinds of fun things they would do when Aunt Matilda came.
 Aunt Matilda was different from her other aunts, and that was special, because Dolly had three of them.
 She was always so kind, and very funny, and best of all, she played with them!
 She would hop and crawl and be so silly with the children, that she wondered if Aunt Matilda was once a child herself.
 She was certain she had been.
 Definitely.

 Looking over at her brother, she saw that he was licking the window screen.

 “Don’t do that, Pax!”
 Dolly scolded, always the mother.
 “You’ll get tet-niss.”
 Dolly didn’t know what that was, but she knew that was something people got.
 She heard Father say it.
 Pax just ignored her.

-Dolly rolled her eyes, shrugged her shoulders, and just as she was finished her sighing she heard the familiar, happy sound of an auto in the distance.
+Dolly rolled her eyes, shrugged her shoulders, and just as she finished sighing, she heard the familiar, happy sound of an auto in the distance.